Skip to main content

 One independent study worth mentioning was done in 2019 by Zhang et al. They investigated whether there was an association between cumulative exposures to GBH’s and the increased risk of NHL in humans.

 They conducted a meta-analysis and reported that the overall meta-relative risk of NHL in GBH-exposed individuals was increased by 41%.
 The researchers also reviewed available animal and mechanistic studies, which supported their findings.
-They suggested that the potential mechanisms included immunosuppression, endocrine disruptions, and genetic alterations caused by exposures to glyphosate and GBH’s.
+They suggested that potential mechanisms included immunosuppression, endocrine disruption, and genetic alterations caused by exposure to glyphosate and GBH’s.

 Lawsuits